 Regularly check the degree of wear on the drive sprocket.
 Replace if wear is excessive.
 Replace the drive sprocket whenever you replace the chain.

 Needle bearing lubrication

-Both versions of sprockets have a needle bearing on the drive shaft, which has to be greased regularly (once a week).
+This version of sprocket has a needle bearing on the drive shaft, which has to be greased regularly (once a week).
 CAUTION!
 Use only high quality bearing grease or engine oil.